xXKasmaXx/Minecraft-Client-Side-Mods/README.md

 ## Infos

-* All of the following mods are for fabric and support up to 1.18.1 (some might be WIP for 1.18 but you should find them in the mod's GitHub)
+* All of the following mods are for fabric and most support up to 1.18.2 (All of them should have a working 1.18.1 version)
 * I recommend downloading from [Modrinth](https://modrinth.com) but some mods are updated more on [CurseForge](https://www.curseforge.com/minecraft/mc-mods)
 * ***mod'* = Risky on servers!
 Might need confirmation from the owner or might not work**
 * **There might be more Dependencies but most mod websites inform about them**